softchris/azure-book/deployment/deploy-a-container.md

 > Azure Container Registry is your private Docker registry in Azure.

 We need Docker, Docker Engine and Azure CLI for this to work.
-Before we can create said registry we will need a Resource GRoup, so let's create that first:
+Before we can create said registry we will need a `Resource Group`, so let's create that first:
 > az group create --name myResourceGroup --location westeurope

+Once this `Resource Group` is created we can go back to creating our `Container Registry`.